SolidLabResearch/WhatsInAPod/content/definitions.md

   - Medical records are stored in `https://sasha.pod/private/acme-hospital/` by date, such as:
     - `https://sasha.pod/private/acme-hospital/2022/10/15/test-results.ttl`
+- The WebID `https://sasha.pod/people/sasha#me` identifies a person named Sasha.
-- The agent with WebID `https://sasha.pod/people/sasha#me`
+- The agent identified by `https://sasha.pod/people/sasha#me`
   is allowed to access all documents on `https://sasha.pod/`.